-I am a Behavior Specialist, Inclusion Specialist, and Autism Advocate who partners with organizations, individuals, and families to improve the lives of Autistic people .
-After spending years working in clinical settings, non-profits, and schools, my experience enables me to to truly serve and represent autism community members in various contexts.
-I hold a Masters in education, a Masters in psychology with a specialization in ABA, and I am currently a PhD candidate .
+I am a Behavior Specialist, Inclusion Specialist, and Autism Advocate who partners with organizations, individuals, and families to improve the lives of Autistic people.
+After spending years working in clinical settings, non-profits, and schools, my experience enables me to truly serve and represent autism community members in various contexts.
+I hold a Masters in education, a Masters in psychology with a specialization in ABA, and I am currently a PhD student .

 My focus is to help Autistic people develop awareness and recognize the value in their differences.
 My aim being to help individuals learn to embrace their differences in manner that allows them to successfully navigate the world yet remain authentically themselves.
 In doing this I also aim to discover strategies that address challenges, while allowing individuals to become aware of their strengths, realize their potentials, and improve their quality of life.
 Additionally, I always hold the mission of promoting neurodiversity, facilitating acceptance and inclusion via a spectrum of support services I provide to individuals, families, and organizations.